 The answer may be as simple as your sales team if you are running a traditional Sales Enablement program.

 Are you looking to support any or all of the following roles?

-- The entire sales organization and all sales professionals contained within it (account executives, sales development reps)?
+- The entire sales organization and all sales professionals (account executives, sales development reps)?

 - Are sales managers a specifically supported group?

 Are you including all customer-facing roles and looking to provide a broader approach (revenue enablement)?